Markovian bridges: Weak continuity and pathwise constructions: Construction and weak continuity of Markovian bridges

 To continue our discussion of bridges, recall that weak continuity of the bridge laws is implied by tightness and weak continuity of one-dimensional distributions.
-Weak continuity of one-di\-mensional distributions is implied by continuity in variation, which is implied by continuity of the densities by Scheffe's lemma.
-Hence, hypotheses \hh{1} and \hh{2} are not far fetched.
-Together, they imply the weak-continuity of finite dimensional distributions, at least for times $s<t$, since the first implies the almost sure convergence\begin{esn} \bden_{\pse,\psepp}^s\to \bden_{\pse,\psep}^s \end{esn}as $\psepp\to\psep$ under $\p_x$, and the second one implies the applicability of Scheffe's lemma, since it implies that the integral of $\bden_{\pse,\psep}^s$ with respect to $\p_\pse$ is equal to $1$.
-Hypothesis \hh{3} does not have a simple explanation but its use is very transparent in the proof of Theorem \ref{bridgeByWeakCont}.
+Weak continuity of one-dimensional distributions is implied by continuity in variation, which is implied by continuity of the densities by Scheffe's lemma.
+Hence, hypotheses (H1) and (H2) are not far fetched.
+Together, they imply the weak-continuity of finite dimensional distributions, at least for times $s<t$, since the first implies the almost sure convergence

+as $z\to y$ under $\mathbb{P}_x$, and the second one implies the applicability of Scheffe's lemma, since it implies that the integral of $M_{x,y}^s$ with respect to $\mathbb{P}_x$ is equal to $1$.
+Hypothesis (H3) does not have a simple explanation but its use is very transparent in the proof of Theorem \ref{bridgeByWeakCont}.